 Motor vehicle accidents occur all over the country.
 With more laws coming out to protect the citizens of each state, there is one law that is beginning to pick up speed, popularity, and controversy.
 Maine has just inducted the Hands-Free Driving law, and it causes many people to wonder; “is Texas next?”

 Texas currently has some of the more loose laws when it comes to operating a vehicle and a cellular device simultaneously.
 Consequently the top five ranking states in motor vehicle accidents includes Texas.
 Specifically, Dallas is currently in the top 20 cities in the country for car wrecks per capita.

 How can we fix this issue?
-Lawmakers all over the country have been making efforts in order to lower their car accident count due to distracted driving.
+Lawmakers all over the country have been making efforts to reduce the number of car accidents due to distracted driving.
 So they implemented the Hands-Free driving law in order to make it easier for officers to assess fines and penalties.

 With 23 states (as well as D.C and Puerto Rico) already adopting these laws, it’s only a matter of time before more states follow suit.
 For instance, when the texting and driving laws came into effect, 48 states followed.